-- a) Stop engine and remove key. - b) Tilt seat up. - c) Lubricate bronze bushings on each end of brake rod shaft with a spray type lubricant or a light oil (bushings are located to the inside of the flange bearings). - 5.1.21 Lubricate motion control bronze bushings:
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Tilt seat up. - c) Lubricate bronze bushings on each end of brake rod shaft with a spray type lubricant or a light oil (bushings are located to the inside of the flange bearings). - 5.1.21 Lubricate motion control bronze bushings:

-- a) Stop engine and remove key. - b) Tilt seat up. - c) Lubricate bronze bushings on flange bearings securing the motion control arm shafts with a light oil or a spray type lubricant. - 5.1.22 Remove engine shrouds and clean cooling fins (Kohler Air-cooled units only):
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Tilt seat up. - c) Lubricate bronze bushings on flange bearings securing the motion control arm shafts with a light oil or a spray type lubricant.

+5.1.22 Remove engine shrouds and clean cooling fins (Kohler Air-cooled units only):

-- a) Stop engine and remove key. - b) Remove cooling shrouds from engine and clean cooling fins.
-Also clean dust, dirt and oil from external surfaces of engine, which can cause improper cooling. - c) Make sure cooling shrouds are reinstalled.
-Operating the engine without cooling shrouds will cause engine damage due to overheating.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - Remove cooling shroud clean-out covers (Kohler) or cooling shrouds (Kawasaki air-cooled) from engine and clean cooling fins.
+Also clean dust, dirt, and oil from external surfaces of engine, which can cause improper cooling. - c) Make sure cooling shroud clean-out covers or cooling shrouds are reinstalled.
+Operating the engine without cooling shroud clean-out covers or cooling shrouds will cause engine damage due to overheating.